-The shoulder joint is a marvel of form and function—it is the only joint in the body designed to rotate a full 360 degrees.
-But this wide range of mobility also makes it prone to degeneration and injury.
+The shoulder joint is a marvel of form and function—and a common cause of pain.
+The shoulder’s design allows it to rotate a full 360 degrees, but this wide range of mobility also can make it prone to problems.

-- Pain that is worse with inactivity, such as pain that is most acute right after getting up in the morning or with your first movements of the day.
+- Pain that is worse with inactivity, such as pain that is most noticeable right after getting up in the morning or with your first movements of the day.

 - Loss of range of motion.
-For example, you can't raise your arm over your head to put on a shirt.
+For example, you may not be able to raise your arm over your head to put on a shirt.

-- Pain that gets worse with certain activities, such as lifting a bag of groceries (which is common with glunhemoral arthritis) or reaching across your body to buckle your seat belt (which occurs with acromioclaviuclar arthritis).
+- Pain that gets worse with certain activities, such as lifting a bag of groceries (which is common with glenohumeral arthritis) or reaching across your body to buckle your seat belt (which occurs with acromioclavicular arthritis).

-When shoulder bursitis develops, it can cause some symptoms that are similar to osteoarthritis, such as shoulder pain that gradually gets worse or pain that is triggered by movement, such as lifting your arm above your head.
+- Shoulder pain that gradually gets worse or pain that is triggered by movement, such as lifting your arm above your head.
 This is similar to osteoarthritis.

-One distinctive symptom of shoulder bursitis is the location of the pain.
-The bursa covers the top and outside of the shoulder, so pain and tenderness is centered there.
-Pain from bursitis can be triggered when you put pressure on this spot, such as when you lie down on your side.
+- Pain and tenderness on the top and outside of the shoulder.
+This is where the bursa is located.
+This pain can be triggered when you put pressure on this spot, such as when you lie down on your side.

 Talk with your doctor

 If you have any ongoing symptoms of shoulder pain, it's important to share them with your doctor so you can get the right diagnosis.
-Share with him or her as many details as you can about your symptoms, including when and how long they occur, what the pain feels like (throbbing vs. stabbing), and what you were doing when the pain started.
+Share with him or her as many details as you can about your symptoms, including when and how long they occur, what the pain feels like (for example, a dull ache versus throbbing), and what you were doing when the pain started.

-There are treatment options for shoulder arthritis and bursitis, so relief may be as close as a visit with your doctor.
+There are treatment options for both shoulder arthritis and bursitis, so pain relief may be as close as a visit with your doctor.